-- The total number of 1095-C forms submitted by the employer. - An indication of whether the employer is part of an ALE Aggregated Group (i.e., a controlled or affiliated service group) with 50 or more full-time or full-time equivalent employees. - Under the "Certifications of Eligibility" section, any exemption claimed from reporting or penalties because of its size, 2015 transition rules, or offering coverage to a very high percentage of individuals (see the "Transition Options" section, below, for details). - On a month-by-month basis (or for the full year if nothing changes): - Whether minimum essential coverage was offered to at least 70 percent of full-time employees and dependents (excluding those in a waiting period; in addition an employer that does not presently offer coverage to dependent children but intends to do so by 2016 may mark this box "yes"). - The total number of full-time employees of that employer for the calendar month, excluding newly-hired full-time employees in a waiting period and variable-hours or seasonal employees in an initial measurement period.
-An employer that offers affordable minimum value coverage to 98 percent of its full-time employees and minimum essential coverage to their spouses and dependent children does not need to report the employee count and marks the "98% Offer Method" box under the Certifications of Eligibility section. - The total employee count, including part-time employees and employees who are not yet eligible for coverage, for the calendar month (the count may be made as of the first day of the month, the last day of the month, the first day of the first pay period of the month or if the

-- pay period will always end within the calendar month the last day of the first payroll period of the month, but a consistent date must be used). - Whether the employer is part of a controlled or affiliated service group for a calendar month, or the full year. - Whether the employer qualifies for transition relief for 2015 either because it had 50 to 99 employees in 2014 and met the maintenance of coverage requirements (code A is used), or it had 100 or more full-time and full-time equivalent employees in 2014 and therefore may use the "free 80 employees" against a penalty that may be due for failing to offer coverage to enough employees (code B is used).
-This reporting supplements the election of "Section 4980H Transitional Relief" under the Certifications of Eligibility section of the form. - 5.
-Form 1094-C, Part IV Used by employers that were part of a controlled group
+- The total number of 1095-C forms submitted by the employer. - An indication of whether the employer is part of an ALE Aggregated Group (that is, a controlled or affiliated service group) with 50 or more full-time or full-time equivalent employees. - Under the "Certifications of Eligibility" section, any exemption claimed from reporting or penalties because of its size, 2015 transition rules, or offering coverage to a very high percentage of individuals (see the "Transition Options" section, below, for details). - On a month-by-month basis (or for the full year if nothing changes): - Whether minimum essential coverage was offered to at least 95 percent of full-time employees and dependents (excluding those in a waiting period). - The total number of full-time employees of that employer for the calendar month, excluding newly-hired full-time employees in a waiting period and variable-hours or seasonal employees in an initial measurement period.
+An employer that offers affordable minimum value coverage to 98 percent of its full-time employees and minimum essential coverage to their spouses and dependent children does not need to report the employee count and marks the "98% Offer Method" box under the "Certifications of Eligibility" section. - The total employee count, including part-time employees and employees who are not yet eligible for coverage, for the calendar month (the count may be made as of the first day of the month, the last day of the month, the 12th day of each month, the first day of the first pay period of the month or - if the pay period will always end within the calendar month - the last day of the first payroll period of the month, but a consistent date must be used). - Whether the employer is part of a controlled or affiliated service group for a calendar month, or the full year. - Whether the employer qualifies for transition relief for 2016 either because it had 50 to 99 employees in 2015 and met the maintenance of coverage requirements (code A is used), or it had 100 or more full-time and full-time equivalent employees in 2015 and therefore may use the "free 80 employees" against a penalty that may be due for failing to offer coverage to enough employees (code B is used).
+This reporting supplements the election of "Section 4980H Transitional Relief" under the "Certifications of Eligibility" section of the form.
+This transition relief is available in 2016 only for employers with plans with a non-calendar plan year or for ALE members of an aggregated ALE group with at least one plan with a non-calendar plan year.
+For such an employer or ALE member, the relief applies only to the calendar months in 2016 that fall within the 2015 plan year. - 5.
+Form 1094-C, Part IV Used by employers that were part of a controlled group.